Date: 10 Jul 1939

 He said that on the previous evening he and his young lady had been to Eastwood where they had partaken of supper with Margaret Jackson and her husband, his brother in the front room saying that they ate bread and cheese and drank tea and later left at 10.15pm.
 He said that Margaret Jackson and her husband where on quite happy terms when they left an that they all made arrangements for another reunion on Saturday 15 July 1939.

-The brothers young lady corroborated his story about ringing their cycle bells as they passed Eastwood and later stopped with Margaret Jackson's husband and had a short conversation.
-She added that when they later left Eastwood after supper that night the crockery had not yet been washed up and said that Margaret Jackson and her husband were on happy terms.
+The brother's young lady corroborated his story about ringing their cycle bells as they passed Eastwood and later stopping with Margaret Jackson's husband and having a short conversation.
+She added that when they left Eastwood after their supper their the previous night that the crockery had not yet been washed up and said that Margaret Jackson and her husband were on happy terms.

 It was then at 9.50am that the milkman called again at 9.50am to collect the account for the previous week at Eastwood.
 He said that when he got to the gate the dog jumped up into the ground floor front room window and barked.
 He said that he heard barking before the dog appeared in the window and said that he was certain that the dog had run into the room from another part of the house and that the barking had grown louder as it had come to the window.
 He said that he went up the path and to the side door as usual and knocked but not no reply.
 He said then that he noticed for the first time that the end of a key was protruding through the keyhole of the lower lock of the door and came to the conclusion that Margaret Jackson must be in and knocked two or three times more.
 He said that during the time that he was waiting for a reply he heard the dog pass the door and his barking gradually faded away and stopped.
 He said that he defined the stopping of the barking as a natural one and not that of a dog being chastised to stop.

-A grocers roundsman said that he stopped near Eastwood at about 10.30am to allow some coaches containing soldiers pass and said that he saw the men tarring th road but saw no one hanging about or see a dog in the window.
+A grocers roundsman said that he stopped near Eastwood at about 10.30am to allow some coaches containing soldiers to pass and said that he saw the men tarring the road but saw no one hanging about or see a dog in the window.